fauziralpiandi/taksu/README.md

 # Taksu

-> A controlled-entropy toolkit for modern developers.
+> A controlled-entropy toolkit for modern JavaScript developers.

-**Taksu** is a library for generating random values.
+**Taksu** is a lightweight utility library providing essential random generation functions in a clean, namespaced API structure.
 It's designed to be simple, performant, and type-safe.

 ## 🚀 Quick Start